Requirements & Supported Environments

 Printing with a mobile device requires access through two specific TCP ports: Port 631 and Port 80.

-Client OS Hardware
+Agent OS Hardware

 • macOS devices using ARM processors may experience issues with some print drivers that lack native ARM support.
 Install Rosetta 2 for these print drivers to function correctly.